kornelski/pngquant/README.md

 ## License

+pngquant is dual-licensed:

-GPL v3 or later, and additional copyright notice must be kept for older parts of the code.
+* GPL v3 or later, and additional copyright notice must be kept for older parts of the code.
 See [COPYRIGHT](https://github.com/pornel/pngquant/blob/master/COPYRIGHT) for details.

+* For commercial/closed-source/AppStore distribution please ask kornel@pngquant.org for a license.